 There are existing commercial and institutional uses to the south of the Project Site.
 In addition, the Project Site is located approximately 0.4 miles south of warehouses surrounding the I-10.
 The Project Site is located within 0.2 miles from intersections and areas with numerous opportunities for employment.
 Therefore, the Proposed Project includes design features to improve walkability design and improve destination accessibility.
 The Proposed Project would provide sidewalks on-site and connecting offsite, which will improve pedestrian network (consistent with Reduction Measure R2T2).
 In addition, the Proposed Project would remove the existing trucks parked on local roadway segments and residential streets.
 As a result, the Proposed Project's modeled operational emissions include emissions from existing local sources.
-Mitigation Measures GHG-1 to GHG-5 shall be implemented to ensure that operational emissions comply with the County's GHG reduction measures as refenced in the screening tables.
+Mitigation Measures GHG-1 to GHG-5 shall be implemented to ensure that operational emissions comply with the County's GHG reduction measures as referced in the screening tables.
+Mitigation Measure GHG-1 shall be implemented to ensure that operational emissions comply with the County's GHG Plan.